Jutta Verkest: Senior career

 Verkest made her senior international debut at the 2021 Heerenveen Friendly, and she finished seventh in the all-around.
 She was initially Belgium's reserve athlete for the 2021 European Championships, but when Nina Derwael withdrew due to a minor foot injury, Verkest was sent.
 After the qualification round, she was the third reserve for the all-around final, but she was added to the competition after Giulia Steingruber withdrew.
 Verkest was only notified one hour before the all-around final started.
 She ultimately finished tenth with a total score of 52.132.
 She then competed at the FIT Challenge and helped the Belgian team win the silver medal behind France.
 Individually, she placed sixth in the all-around and fourth on the uneven bars, and she won the bronze medal on the floor exercise behind Roxana Popa and Maria Ceplinschi.

 Verkest was selected to represent Belgium at the 2020 Summer Olympics alongside Maellyse Brassart, Nina Derwael, and Lisa Vaelen.
 Had the 2020 Olympic Games not been postponed, she would have not been age-eligible for the competition due to her 2005 birth date.
 Before the Olympics, she stated, "The postponement of the Games was positive for me.
 I have come to gain experience with an eye to Paris in 2024."
 She competed on all four events in the team final where the team finished eighth.
 Individually, she qualified for the all-around final where she finished twenty-third with a total score of 51.232.

-Verkest competed at the 2022 European Championships in Munich, where she contributed to Belgium's fifth place finish in the team final.
+Verkest competed at the 2022 European Championships in Munich, where she contributed to Belgium's fifth-place finish in the team final.

+Verkest announced her retirement from the sport on 15 April 2024.